Flutterwave/Python-v2/README.md

 ```

-In order to complete the charge, kindly redirect users to the link returned as `data.link` from the charge response.
+In order to complete the charge process, kindly redirect your customers to the link returned as `data.link` in the charge response.

- This call raises a ```TransactionChargeError``` if there was a problem processing your transaction.
-The ```TransactionChargeError``` contains some information about your transaction.
-You can handle this as such:
+ This call raises a ```TransactionChargeError``` if there is a problem processing your transaction.
+The ```TransactionChargeError``` contains information about your transaction.
+You can handle this error as follows:

 ```py
 try: